-However, a squatter is someone who has occupied a property for a set period of time–often a number of consecutive years–and in some fashion claims ownership to that property.
+However, a squatter is someone who has occupied a property for a set period of time–often several consecutive years–and in some fashion claims ownership to that property.
 This action was typically done without the knowledge of the property’s rightful owner.

-It is worth noting that the definition of a squatter, as well as the rights that squatters possess, differ when talking about undeveloped land, as opposed to an abandoned development or house.
+It is worth noting that the definition of a squatter and the rights that squatters possess differ when talking about undeveloped land, as opposed to an abandoned development or house.
 This article focuses on the rights squatters may have if they have taken over a house, condo, or apartment.

 What Are Squatter Rights?

 As we mentioned earlier, “squatters rights” is, in fact, a legal term.
-What is the squatters law and how does if affect you as a landlord?
+What is the squatters law and how does it affect you as a landlord?

 Most commonly, these rights come into play when a landlord discovers the presence of squatters and wants them to leave.
-Squatters are entitled to a notice of eviction, not unlike a tenant who is in violation of the lease.
+Squatters are entitled to a notice of eviction, not unlike a tenant who violates the lease.

 However, landlords who are dealing with squatters also need to be aware of adverse possession.
 Adverse possession refers to the legal process by which some squatters can obtain legal ownership rights to the property they live in.
 That’s right, squatters may be able to obtain full ownership of your property.

 How does this work?
 The regulations regarding adverse possession vary from state to state and they are not always easy to achieve.
-For example, a number of states require that squatters pay property taxes on the property for a minimum of seven years in order to obtain adverse possession.
+For example, many states require that squatters pay property taxes on the property for a minimum of seven years to obtain adverse possession.
 This is just one of many qualifications that, as we said, are not that easy to accomplish.